 - Business valuation approaches, methodologies and how discount rates are determined.

 Most business owners think their business is worth more than it actually is.
 While it is possible to increase value in a business, the strategies to do so require time—usually 3-5 years.
-Most business owners do not like to think about, or plan for their business transition.
-The fact remains most businesses will be sold.
-In fact, the oldest baby boomers are currently 70+ years old and the youngest baby boomers are 54+ years old—this demographic of aging baby boomers means an estimated 70% of all closely held businesses will change hands in the next decade.
+Most business owners do not like to think about – or plan for – their business transition.
+The fact remains that most businesses will be sold.
+In fact, the oldest baby boomers are currently 70+ years old, and the youngest baby boomers are 54+ years old—this demographic of aging baby boomers means an estimated 70% of all closely held businesses will change hands in the next decade.